 Employees will receive a base salary increase of 2% on July 1, 2015 or first full pay period after adoption, whichever occurs later.
-During the term of this agreement there shall be no salary increases.
-Effective July 1, 2012, salaries for classifications in this unit shall be as attached in Appendix A.

 15.2 Salary Ranges

 The salary ranges for all classifications in the aforementioned representation unit will be as set forth in Appendix A, which are attached hereto and made a part hereof.
 The rates of pay set forth in the Appendix A, represent for each classification the standard rate of pay for full-time employment, effective on the dates noted in the Appendices, unless the schedule specifically indicates otherwise.